-Dreams of Leaving and Remaining is urgent reporting from the frontline of the crisis from one of our finest journalists.
-James Meek asks what we recover from the debris of an old nation as we head towards new horizons, and what we must leave behind.
-He does not find any easy answers that will satisfy Brexiteers or Remainers, but instead paints a masterly portrait of an anxious nation.
+Dreams of Leaving and Remaining is urgent reporting from one of Britain’s finest journalists.
+James Meek asks what we can recover from the debris of an old nation as we head towards new horizons, and what we must leave behind.
+There are no easy answers, and what he creates instead is a masterly portrait of an anxious, troubled nation.